 If you set the value of

-Long.MAX_VALUE, messages in the view are retrieved in reverse chronological order, showing messages from the most to least recent.
+Long.MAX_VALUE, messages in the view will be retrieved in reverse chronological order, showing messages from the most recent to the oldest.

 If you set the value of

-startingPoint to the message last read by the current user, messages in the view are fetched in chronological order, starting from the last message seen by the user to the latest.
+startingPoint to the message last read by the current user, messages in the view will be fetched in chronological order, starting from the last message seen by the user to the latest.

 After creating a